CRC-SI/atlas/developers.md

 3. Compiles all of the Less styles into a single CSS file.
 4. Copies the compiled code and resources to the `dist` directory.

+To leave the code unminified, call `grunt build:no-minify` instead of `grunt build`.

 ### Building JSDocs

 JavaScript documentation can be compiled using [JSDoc][jsdoc] by running: